ReactorCoreDev/Zyven/readme.md

 >
 > If you want to make a bug report, then create an issue and add [BUG REPORT] at the start of the title.
 >
-> After providing the necessary code for pull request, I will decide whether to add it to Zyven or not.
+> After providing the necessary code for a pull request, I will decide whether to add it to Zyven or not.
 If it is added, you will be credited (if you'd like).
 >
 > [License](https://github.com/ReactorCoreDev/Zyven/blob/main/LICENSE)
 ---